democracyworks/kehaar/README.md

   deserialized as EDN.
 So expect any kind of serializable value, including `nil`.
-* If `:response` is `:streaming`, then `handler-function` should return a sequence, which probably should be lazy.
-Each value in the sequence will be returned to the client in order.
+* If `:response` is `:streaming`, then `handler-function` should return a sequence, which probably should be lazy, or a core.async channel, which must be closed when there are no more values.
+Each value in the sequence or on the channel will be returned to the client in order.
 * Incoming messages are nacked if the thread is taking too long to process the messages.
 This allows different instances of the service to process those messages.